LLNL/merlin/README.md

 [redis](https://redis.io) are currently supported).
-Although not a hard dependency, we encourage the use of [flux](http://flux-framework.org) for interfacing with HPC batch systems, since it can scale to very large number of jobs.
+Although not a hard dependency, we encourage the use of [flux](http://flux-framework.org) for interfacing with HPC batch systems, since it can scale to a very large number of jobs.

 The integrated system looks a little something like this: